rfoel/bulma-toast/README.md

 - `opacity`: The notification's container opacity.
 Default is `1`.
 - `animate`: [See here](#animate).
 Default is no animations.
 - `appendTo`: By default, the notification will be appended to [`document.body`](https://developer.mozilla.org/en-US/docs/Web/API/Document/body).
 Pass a different [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node) to have it appended else where in the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+- `extraClasses`: Adds classes for styling the toast notification.
 ## Install

 ```